akx/moo/Moo-1.35.md

 ----------------

 -   1.1 (11 April 2005)
     -   First public release

 -   1.2 (1 May 2005)
     -   Added strings
     -   Added timer
     -   Added file i/o (yes, you read that right)
     -   Added numeric \<-\> string conversion (combined with file io this is persistent variables)

 -   1.3 (5 May 2005)

-  -   Added stack (yes, this means that function calls are coming.)
+    -   Added stack (yes, this means that function calls are now available.)

+-   1.35 (8 May 2005)
+    -   Fixed bugs with num/string conversion and stack.
+    -   Added preliminary graphics functions.